The Roots and Routes to Maths – a conference!

 17 October 2025 9 am – 3 pm

-with Les Staves, Dr Sarah Moseley, Richard Hirstwood, Nick Sheffield and Carol Allen.
+with Les Staves, Dr Sarah Moseley, Nick Sheffield and Carol Allen.

 Announcing our second maths conference: a day focused on developing numeracy for learners with severe, complex or neurodiverse learning needs.